Insurance & Other Third-Party Payers

 To make OON billing easier for all of us, I use a billing service called Mentaya that negotiates on your behalf.
 You don't need to submit your own superbill or worry about disputing anything.

 Instead, Mentaya submits all the necessary paperwork and they will do everything in their power to make sure you get reimbursed.
 They charge a 5% fee for their services, but if you get money back, it's definitely worth their fee!
 The 5% is refundable if, for some reason, they can't to get you reimbursed.
-The below tool is helpful to see if reimbursement is possible for you.
-Check your benefits (or contact your insurance directly) ahead of time if you are worried about getting reimbursed.
+Check your benefits ahead of time if you are worried about getting reimbursed.

 Other Third-Party Payers